Other Technologies

 Are Polypipe heating systems better than electric systems?

 Yes, as they are connected to your existing heating they can be more economical to run than electric systems.
-All our underfloor heating systems use warm water and emit heat across the entire floor surface, providing an even and comfortable heat throughout the room.
+All our heating systems use warm water and emit heat across the entire floor surface, providing an even and comfortable heat throughout the room.

 Can I use underfloor heating in a home with other heating systems?

 Yes.
-It is possible to install a Polypipe underfloor heating system in to an existing radiator (or other heat source) installation as all of the necessary components are supplied within our underfloor heating design package.
+It is possible to install a Polypipe heating system in to an existing radiator (or other heat source) installation as all of the necessary components are supplied within our underfloor heating design package.

 Underfloor heating can be used as either the main or secondary source of home heating.
 This will depend on whether it is a new build property or a renovation project.
 Our systems are all compatible with standard central heating boilers and are especially suited to condensing boilers.
-All Polypipe underfloor heating solutions can also be used as stand-alone systems.
+All Polypipe heating solutions can also be used as stand-alone systems.

 Our unique overlay system is laid over existing solid or timber floors and is ideal for single room retrofit projects or extensions.